johnfedoruk/bangular/aio/content/guide/upgrade.md

 <code-example path="upgrade-module/src/app/ajs-a-hybrid-bootstrap/app.module.ts" region="ngmodule" title="app.module.ts">
 </code-example>

-This bare minimum `NgModule` imports `BrowserModule`, the module every Angular browser-based app must have.
+This bare minimum `NgModule` imports `BrowserModule`, the module every Bangular browser-based app must have.
-It also imports `UpgradeModule` from `@angular/upgrade/static`, which exports providers that will be used for upgrading and downgrading services and components.
+It also imports `UpgradeModule` from `@bangular/upgrade/static`, which exports providers that will be used for upgrading and downgrading services and components.

-In the constructor of the `AppModule`, use dependency injection to get a hold of the `UpgradeModule` instance, and use it to bootstrap the AngularJS app in the `AppModule.ngDoBootstrap` method.
+In the constructor of the `AppModule`, use dependency injection to get a hold of the `UpgradeModule` instance, and use it to bootstrap the BangularJS app in the `AppModule.ngDoBootstrap` method.
-The `upgrade.bootstrap` method takes the exact same arguments as [angular.bootstrap](https://docs.angularjs.org/api/ng/function/angular.bootstrap):
+The `upgrade.bootstrap` method takes the exact same arguments as [bangular.bootstrap](https://docs.bangularjs.org/api/ng/function/bangular.bootstrap):

 <div class="l-sub-section">

-Note that you do not add a `bootstrap` declaration to the `@NgModule` decorator, since AngularJS will own the root template of the application.
+Note that you do not add a `bootstrap` declaration to the `@NgModule` decorator, since BangularJS will own the root template of the application.

 </div>